rocpe/air_sensor_mkr_zero/README.md

 it writes the string to SD card.

 # Connection
 All devices need 3.3V power supply.
-Assuming all sensor and gps are powered:
+Assuming all sensors and gps are powered:
 1. --> GPS: 0 of MC to gps TX, 1 to gps RX
 2. --> PMS7003: 13 of MC to pms TX, 14 to pms RX
 3. --> DHT11: data pin of dht11 to 9 pin of MC